mjj6411770/nie_toolbox_shared/README.md

 ## Initial spike feature extraction and automated spike grouping

-Some parameters are extracted to distinguish the types of spikes and noise spikes, performed by the K-means; the method is as
+To identify different spike-shape templates the K-means clustering is performed on the sampled spikes.
+The method is as

 ```matlab
 Sig1 = Sig1.GeRawTrainSet('Y','Y');
 ```
-the first argument is based on the elbow method, and the second is by silhouette score, input 'y' or 'n' for the corresponding methods
+The first argument 'Y' or 'N' is to choose whether to use or not the elbow method, and the second 'Y' or 'N' is to choose whether to use or not the silhouette score.
 #### Elbow method:
 ![ElbowCAT](https://user-images.githubusercontent.com/100134089/224988058-98917542-1926-47d3-aefd-f1bb2a75ce32.svg)